“Trick or Treat!” they shouted as I’ve opened the front door and they held open their bags.

 For some, it’s part of their Christian religious observance

-… attending church services on All Saints Day
+… attending church services on All Saints Day on November 1st

 … lighting candles in remembrance of loved ones

 … visiting graves and paying their respects to the deceased.

 As the last of the little ones left with treats in their bags and smiles on their faces each year, I closed the door; turned out the outdoor lights; reflected on the innocence, the wonder, the fun of the night in the faces of the children and their accompanying parents; and extinguished the candle inside the zendoodled pumpkin, murmuring a wee prayer of gratitude that a spirituality of play is still celebrated as “shadows of a thousand years rise again, unseen and voices whisper in the trees “tonight it’s All Hallow’s Eve!”